Water Vapour Therapy

 Combining the Efficiency of Convective Thermal Energy and Anatomy

-A precise dose of water vapor thermal energy is delivered into the targeted tissue using a small needle with multiple emitter holes to enable controlled and uniform vapor dispersion.
-The vapor is delivered into the targeted tissue at slightly above interstitial pressure, convectively driving the water vapor through tissue interstices, where it condenses and transfers the stored thermal energy directly to the targeted tissue.
+A precise dose of water vapour thermal energy is delivered into the targeted tissue using a small needle with multiple emitter holes to enable controlled and uniform vapour dispersion.
+The vapour is delivered into the targeted tissue at slightly above interstitial pressure, convectively driving the water vapour through tissue interstices, where it condenses and transfers the stored thermal energy directly to the targeted tissue.
 This convective heat transfer is what differentiates Rezūm from other ablative thermal therapies that rely on the slower, less precise and less efficient process of conduction to heat tissue.

-Convective transfer of water vapor thermal energy to tissue is fast but also self-limiting.
-Water vapor condenses back into its liquid state as it is dispersed through tissue, so the energy travels no further than its intended area of treatment.
+Convective transfer of water vapour thermal energy to tissue is fast but also self-limiting.
+Water vapour condenses back into its liquid state as it is dispersed through tissue, so the energy travels no further than its intended area of treatment.
 The prostate is comprised of three separate zones or regions and the enlarged tissue that causes BPH is located in two of them – the transition zone and the central zone.
-The tissue separating these zones provides a natural anatomical barrier that contains the vapor within the intended treatment areas.
+The tissue separating these zones provides a natural anatomical barrier that contains the vapour within the intended treatment areas.